IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/OpenFOAM/README.md

  LSF top directory.

 Step 4: restart LSF:

-        #lsfrestart
+	lsfrestart

-Step 5: logon LSF Application Center as administrator,  find and publish the template "OpenFOAM"
+Step 5: logon LSF Application Center as administrator,  find and publish template "OpenFOAM".
+Then  Go to "System&Setting"-> "User Role& Permission", assign view and Control permission of OpenFOAM to "Normal User".

 Step 6: Submit OpenFOAM job from LSF Application Center as a normal user.  check the job result with 3D graphic.